 An overall win total will change if a major injury occurs over the offseason or if a major trade takes place.
-For example, Green Bay’s win total is not up, but Denver is a popular trade destination, and their win total would certainly rise, or odds would greatly increase to reflect that.
+For example, when the Denver Broncos acquired Russell Wilson, their win total increased significantly.
+Other blockbuster trades this offseason including Tyreek Hill, Davante Adams, and A.J.
+Brown have impacted win totals as well.

 There are various ways to project wins, as some have systems to run out each game while others go game by game for the schedule and calculate that way.
 The schedule is important as it gives you a clear-cut look at how many wins a team could get.
 Of course, there are some things that are out of your control, like injuries occurring in the middle of the season.
 It can work both ways, but it is unfortunate and the risk with futures.